mimireyburn/Mancala/README.md

-# Mancala
+# Mancala Bot
-*A personal project to learn and understand RL methods*
+*A personal project to learn RL methods and how to win at Mancala*

-Teaching a model to play Mancala using Reinforcement Learning.

-## Mancala
+I recently watched the AlphaGo film.
+While Go is a very complex game, Mancala is very simple and by teaching a model to win, I think it's likely that I could use emergent patterns and behaviours to learn how to win at Mancala myself.
+I also wanted to understand how to implement RL algorithms and this seemed like a good way to do it.

 ### Board
 The board is composed of 12 holes and 2 stores.
 Each player has 6 holes and 1 store.
 The holes are filled with a number of stones.
 The stores are empty at the beginning of the game.
 We represent the board as follows: